MASTER SUBSCRIPTION AGREEMENT

 - Processor will not process Personal Data for its own purposes.

-- Processor is authorised to engage with third parties for the Processing.
+- Processor is authorized to engage with third parties for the Processing.
 Before Processor contracts with any third party, Processor shall inform Controller on any intended changes concerning the addition or replacement of the specific processor.
 Controller has the right to object to such changes.
 The current list of approved processors is attached as Annex 2.

 - In case Processor engages with a sub-processor or other processor; this processor or sub-processor shall be bound to the same obligations as Processor is bound to under this Processor Agreement.
 In particular, the other processor or sub-processor has to provide sufficient guarantees on compliance with the GDPR.